fistlabs/fist/docs/guides/using-logger.md

 };
 ```

 * ```track.logger``` - request context logger.
 If you want to log any actions, happened during request handling, use this logger.
-It is application logger binded to request context.
+It is application logger bound to request context.
 Your application uses this logger internally, generally for log some verbose debugging data.
 But feel free to use it.

 ```js